 - 1. Art entries must be entirely an original work of 1 eligible student.
 They cannot be recreations of a non-original art piece from a pattern or any form of instructional art kit. - 2.
 Art entries are not permitted if previously submitted to this festival in a past festival year (with the exception of the festival(s) the entry advanced from).
 Participants advancing to the next level of evaluation may improve their work even to the point of completely changing the entire entry. - 3.
 Every Art Division entry must have a typed credit line (information page) attached to the entry upon delivery.
 If the credit line is not present, is missing any information, or is handwritten upon delivery at the Art Gallery, the entry receives a 2-point rule violation per evaluator.
-The credit line must include the following information as listed in the order given below: - Participant - Grade - Category - Designation of medium (state the material used to create the piece) - Visual Art-State the material and/or medium used to create this piece (Visual Art, Two-Dimensional, Painting and Drawing) - Digital Art-State the equipment, and/or programs/software used to create this piece (Graphic Design; Photography, Digital; Photography, Mobile; T-Shirt Design) - Explanation of medium (explain how the piece was created in technical terms by stating techniques, processes, manipulations, construction, equipment used, etc.) - Explanation of inspiration (state in 2 sentences the inspiration or meaning behind the art piece.
+The credit line must include the following information as listed in the order given below: - Participant - Grade - Category - Designation of medium (state the material used to create the piece) - Visual Art-State the material and/or medium used to create this piece (Visual Art, Three-Dimensional; Visual Art, Two-Dimensional, Alternative Media; Visual Art, Two-Dimensional, Painting and Drawing) - Digital Art-State the equipment, and/or programs/software used to create this piece (Graphic Design; Photography, Digital, Jr.; Photography, Digital, Sr.; Photography, Film; Photography, Mobile; T-Shirt Design) - Explanation of medium (explain how the piece was created in technical terms by stating techniques, processes, manipulations, construction, equipment used, etc.) - Explanation of inspiration (state in 2 sentences the inspiration or meaning behind the art piece.
 Explanations are required but the content is not evaluated.) - Church name, city, state - 4.
 Only the credit line is required (according to rule #2).
 An essay or story beyond the required explanation of inspiration explaining the message or the theme of the piece is not allowed. - 5.
 If setup or assembly is required for the display of Art Division entries, it must be completed by the student. - 6.
 Entries are measured in specific height and width dimensions, not in square inches.
 For overall size (including mounting and matte) of an entry, the following apply: - Graphic Design-entries, including mounting, must be no smaller than 4 by 6 inches and no larger than 18 by 24 inches.
 The piece must follow standard industry sizes. - Photography (Digital and Mobile)-entries, including mounting, must be no smaller than 8 by 10 inches and no larger than 16 by 20 inches. - T-Shirt Design-entries, including mounting, must be no smaller than 8 by 8 inches and no larger than 18 by 24 inches. - Visual Art, Two-Dimensional, Painting and Drawing-entries, including mounting, must be no smaller than 8 by 10 inches and no larger than 32 by 32 inches. - 7.
 Mounting other than art board (matte board or foam core) is not allowed.
-Framing other than art board is not allowed.
-Glass, wood, plastic, etc., are not permitted.
+Framing is not necessary; but if it is used, only art board is allowed for framing.
+Glass, wood, plastic, etc., are not permitted except for Visual Art, Two-Dimensional, Alternative Media and Visual Art, Three-Dimensional categories.

 - 8. Weapons are not allowed in the National Fine Arts Festival Art Gallery.
-If a student attempts to enter a weapon for evaluation, it will be removed from the gallery, held by Security for the duration of the festival, and can be retrieved by the student's leader from Security on Friday, August 7, 2020, after the Art Gallery closes. - 9.
+If a student attempts to enter a weapon for evaluation, it will be removed from the gallery, held by Security for the duration of the festival, and can be retrieved by the student's leader from Security on Friday, August 6, 2021, after the Art Gallery closes. - 9.
 All Visual Art entries must be submitted on an individual panel.
 Multi panel entries such as diptych art entries are not permitted.